 - Can a nominator be listed as a reference?

 Established in 1999 as the TR100, the annual TR35 Global list recognizes the world’s 35 most outstanding innovators who are younger than 35.
 The awards span a wide range of fields, including biomedicine, computing, communications, energy, materials, web and transportation.
 We are searching for individuals whose superb technical work promises to shape the coming decades.
 Our goal is to recognize the development of new technology or the creative application of existing technologies to solve problems.
 We also reward ingenious and elegant work that matters to the world at large—not just to peers in a particular field or industry.

 In 2009, we launched regional versions of the competition with TR35 India.
 Now there are regional versions in 20 different regions.
-TR35 Asia, which covers the countries in Southeast Asia, Taiwan, Australia and New Zealand, is launching nominations on 27 April 2015.
-The winners of the regional TR35 competitions are entered into the TR35 Global competition as well.
-You can see a complete list of regions here: http://www.technologyreview.com/lists/
+TR35 Asia, which covers the countries in Southeast Asia, Taiwan, Australia and New Zealand, is launching nominations in May 2016.
+The honorees of the regional TR35 competitions are entered into the TR35 Global competition as well.
+You can see a complete list of regions here: http://events.technologyreview.com/innovators-under-35/

 The editors of MIT Technology Review solicit specific information from each nominee.
 A distinguished panel of judges—technologists, inventors, and entrepreneurs—uses this information to evaluate the nominees.
 The editors make the final selections based on these judgments.

-No, winners are not required to participate in a regional TR35 to be eligible for TR35 Global.
+No, you are not required to participate in a regional TR35 to be eligible for TR35 Global.
 However, the honorees of the TR35 regional competitions are automatically entered into the TR35 Global nomination process.
 In 2015, two TR35 Asia – Rikky Muller and Benjamin Tee – were eventually selected for TR35 Global.